NBOMe-mescaline: Pharmacodynamics

-Properties and chemistry
+Chemistry

 Solubility of the hydrochloride salt: ~5 mg/ml in Phosphate Buffered Saline (PBS) @ pH 7.2; ~10 mg/ml in ethanol & DMF; ~20 mg/ml in DMSO.

 Synthesis

 NBOMe-mescaline can be synthesized from mescaline and 2-methoxybenzaldehyde, via reductive alkylation.
 That can be done stepwise by first making the imine and then reducing the formed imine with sodium borohydride, or by direct reaction with sodium triacetoxyborohydride.
 An alternative production method which removes the need to obtain the illegal compound mescaline as an isolated precursor can be achieved via a one-pot reaction utilizing 3,4,5-trimethoxyphenylacetonitrile with Lithium Aluminium Hydride as a reducing agent.

-Psychedelic dosage in humans

-There have been very few reports of human use of NBOMe-mescaline.
-Psychedelic visual, auditory and mental effects start around 50 mg intranasally.